ErikKassubek/ADVOCATE/doc/relatedWorks/PaperAndTools/Fuzzing/GFuzz.md

 The tool created by the paper is called GFuzz.
 It focuses on mutating the cases executed in selects.
 The basic idea lies in setting a preferred case for each select.
-After executing it is checked, wether the run explored new operations.
+After executing it is checked, whether the run explored new operations.
 If so, the set of preferred cases is mutated, to get the next mutation run.

 ### Interesting